Structural Diff APIConfig Parameters

 ]

-Disable (enableInlineDiff: false) when processing large batches where you only need CER/WER/SER scores and status counts, not the per-character diff.
+Disable (enableInlineDiff: false) when processing large batches where you only need CER/WER/SegER/SER scores and status counts, not the per-character diff.
 This reduces both server CPU and network payload.
 Re-enable for interactive review UIs where editors need to see exactly what changed.

 The diff uses LCS (Longest Common Subsequence).
 For very long segments (combined original + reworked length > CHAR_DIFF_LIMIT), it automatically falls back from character-level to word-level tokens — still returned as the same array format.